translate/pootle/docs/features/goals.rst

 you to translate strings limited to the current goal.

-Once in the translation editor the different filters are restricted to the stores in the given path that belong to the chosen goal, thus allowing the you to focus on the work in the current goal.
+Once in the translation editor the different filters are restricted to the stores in the given path that belong to the chosen goal, thus allowing you to focus on the work in the current goal.